 Revisiting 16shop Phishing Kit, Trend-Interpol Partnership

-In this entry, we summarize the security analyses and investigations done on phishing-as-a-service 16shop through the years.
+In this entry, we summarise the security analyses and investigations done on phishing-as-a-service 16shop through the years.
 We also outline the partnership between Trend Micro and Interpol in taking down the main administrators and servers of this massive phishing campaign.

 Save to Folio